Slushi-Github/HaxeNXCompiler/README.md

 ## How to use

-#### First, initialize your project, that is, create the configuration JSON file that HxCompileU will use, you can create it using this command:
+#### First, initialize your project, that is, create the configuration JSON file that HaxeNXCompiler will use, you can create it using this command:
 ``{haxeNXCompilerProgram} --prepare`` or ``{haxeNXCompilerProgram} --p``

  - Or you can import an existing JSON file from a Haxe library with the following command: